IBM/aspera-cli/docs/README.erb.md

 Laurent/2016-<%=Time.new.year%>

-This Ruby gem provides the <%=tool%> command-line interface (CLI) for IBM Aspera software, enabling easy interaction with Aspera APIs and efficient file transfers.
+The <%=gem%> Ruby gem offers a powerful command-line interface (CLI, <%=tool%>) for IBM Aspera software, facilitating seamless interaction with Aspera APIs and enabling high-performance file transfers.

-<%=tool%> is also great tool to learn Aspera APIs.
+It also serves as an excellent resource for developers seeking to explore and understand the Aspera API ecosystem.

 Ruby Gem: [<%=gemspec.metadata['rubygems_uri']%>](<%=gemspec.metadata['rubygems_uri']%>)